DataDog/dd-trace-py/docs/contributing.rst

 Library support
 ~~~~~~~~~~~~~~~

-``ddtrace`` supports as many active versions of a library as possible.
+``ddtrace`` supports as many active versions of a library as possible, however testing all possible versions of a
+library combined with all supported Python versions is a heavy maintenance burden and provides limited added value in practice.
+Testing using the below guidelines helps alleviate that burden.

 The ``ddtrace`` library's testing support guidelines is as follows: